 Yet, with an annual infrastructure investment requirement of US$170 billion, Africa has an infrastructure deficit which stands at c.US$ 100 billion.
 Worse still, the infrastructure investment requirement is set to grow due to demographic trends.
 50% of all global population increase by 2050 is set to take place in Africa, 60% of Africa’s 1.25 billion people are aged below 25, and 75% of all Africans are expected in live in urban areas by 2050, up from the current 50%.

-Bridging this financing gap is what AFC was established to achieve twelve ago, and our mission has remained the same ever since.
-AFC is an independent, majority private sector owned, multi-lateral African financial institution providing project structuring expertise and risk capital to address Africa’s pressing infrastructure, capacity and economic development needs.
+Bridging this financing gap is what AFC was established to achieve fourteen years ago, and our mission has remained the same ever since.
+AFC is an independent, majority private sector owned, multilateral African financial institution providing project structuring expertise and risk capital to address Africa’s pressing infrastructure, capacity and economic development needs.

 “We remain committed to developing and financing projects in our core infrastructure sectors of Power, Natural Resources (Oil and Gas, and Mining), Heavy Industry, Transport and Telecommunications.”